Peru & Bolivia Epic Adventure

 Day 19: La Paz

 It’s your last full day in Bolivia and you’re headed back to the capital via a one-hour, early morning flight.
 Once in La Paz, drop your bags and enjoy your afternoon however you like.
-Walk the street markets and savour those peekaboo-views of Mount Illimani, or just rest and reminisce on your time in South America.
+Walk the street markets and savour those peekaboo views of Mount Illimani, or just rest and reminisce on your time in South America.
 This is your last chance to grab souvenirs like singani, a local liquor or talismans to protect you on your journey home.
 Tonight you’ll celebrate the end of this epic adventure with dinner and traditional dancing, elbow-to-elbow with your adventure-bonded friends.

-Accommodation: Rosario La Paz Hotel or similar, La Paz – Bolivia
+Accommodation: Rosario La Paz Hotel (or similar), La Paz – Bolivia

 Included: Breakfast & Dinner